Cost Sharing and Matching

 There is a College fund to assist with cost-sharing on equipment and faculty research grants.
 The Dean of Curriculum (in consultation with the Dean for Faculty Development and Research) administers this fund; contact Franci Farnsworth for more information.
 If you have cost-share questions on research proposals, contact Franci Farnsworth (ext.
 5889); contact Chuck Mason (ext.
 5717) about cost-sharing on institutional projects.

 The Sponsored Research Matching Fund is available to assist with cost-sharing on grant proposals for equipment and faculty research.
 This fund may also be used to assist with maintenance costs for grant-funded equipment and to assist with unanticipated or other unusual expenses of grant-funded faculty research projects.

 Requests that have the highest priority are those for research equipment, student stipends, and supplies for research that involves students; other budget items will be considered depending on the nature of the item and demand for matching funds at that time.
 The fund may not be used to provide cost-share on faculty salaries (or to free up grant funds to pay for faculty salaries).

-Faculty members should submit requests for matching funds to the Coordinator of Sponsored Research (Franci Farnsworth) for consideration by the Dean of the Faculty and Dean of Curriculum.
+Faculty members should submit requests for matching funds to the Coordinator of Sponsored Research (Franci Farnsworth) for consideration by the deans.

 Faculty members may request maintenance costs for grant-funded equipment for the life of the grant or for three years after the warranty expires.
 Funds will be committed on the basis of the actual cost of a maintenance contract or a reasonable estimate of the costs to maintain a piece of equipment.